 5. Your Future Self Won’t Appreciate It

-Remember, your 401(k) is your retirement savings.
+Remember, your 401k is your retirement savings.
 Train yourself to not even think of this an option!
-Check out even more reasons why borrowing from your 401(k) is a bad idea.

 Trust me, your future self will thank you for letting compound interest do its job!

-Roth IRA’s are great because they are much more flexible than a 401(k).
-WIth Roth IRA’s you can withdraw your contributions without penalty.
+Roth IRA’s are great because they are much more flexible than a 401k.
+With a Roth IRA you can withdraw your contributions without penalty.
 Yes, 100% free!
 This is because your contributions have already been taxed.